 Within the beehive colony, these proteins are thought to be responsible for the developmental social behavior and reproductive differences between the queen and worker larvae.

-There has been some published 2018 data reporting that MRJPs might be harder to digest in the human gastrointestinal tract, which would limit their uptake.
+There has been some published 2018 data reporting that MRJPs might be harder to absorb in the human gastrointestinal tract, which would of course limit their uptake.